Skip to content

 Florida OIR data at a glance

-Florida Office of Insurance Regulation publishes hurricane claim data in the weeks following major events.
-This page summarizes the most recent full-cycle data for Florida policyholders.
+The Florida Office of Insurance Regulation (FLOIR) publishes hurricane claim data in the weeks and months after major events, updating each storm as claims mature.
+This page summarizes FLOIR's published figures for the two most recent major Florida hurricanes, with the FLOIR data-cut date noted on each figure.

 What these numbers mean for policyholders

-A meaningful share of these closed-without-payment denials are defensible.
+A meaningful share of closed-without-payment outcomes are defensible.
 A meaningful share are not.
-The problem is that without a documented re-estimate, you cannot tell which category your claim falls into.
+Without a documented re-estimate, you often cannot tell which category your claim falls into.

 Specifically:

-• Below-deductible denials often rest on a partial scope.
+• Below-deductible outcomes often rest on a partial scope.
 A re-estimate that captures full scope frequently clears the deductible threshold.

 • Flood-coverage denials rest on a cause-of-loss determination.
 Wind-driven rain is generally covered under wind policies; flood is not.
 The distinction is documented and argued.